d0ugal/dm/_cv/cv.markdown

 I co-founded a Python Edinburgh user group in Edinburgh which has been running for over a year now.
 With the group I have also successfully organised a coding weekend and a small conference.
 I also try to attend and get involved with any user groups in the local area.
+I am also keen to try and contribute back and help with open source projects where possible.

 ### Experience